Embedded Analytics: Build vs Buy Guide for SaaS (2026)

 It is a real risk, not a dealbreaker.
 Mitigate it by: (1) ensuring your data model stays in your own infrastructure and the analytics platform only reads it, (2) maintaining documentation of all dashboard specifications so migration would be feasible, (3) negotiating data export provisions in your contract.
 Most ISVs who evaluate this risk honestly find it manageable compared to the cost of building.

-The build vs buy decision for embedded analytics is ultimately a resource allocation question.
-Where do you want to invest your engineering capacity, your roadmap budget, and your team's attention?
+The build vs. buy decision for embedded analytics is a resource allocation question.
+Where do you want your engineering capacity to go?

-Build when analytics is genuinely your differentiator and you have the team to back it.
-Buy when analytics is a feature your product needs — and focus your engineering on what makes your product unique.
+Build when analytics is your differentiator and you have a dedicated team to own it long-term.
+Buy when analytics is a feature your customers expect, and focus your engineers on what makes your product irreplaceable.

 Alim Goulamhoussen